Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/authentication.md

 You should now be redirected to [http://127.0.0.1:8003/dashboard](http://127.0.0.1:8003/dashboard) where, as a Developer, you can begin [managing your Developer credentials](/docs/enterprise/{{page.kong_version}}/developer-portal/developer-access)

-For more information and details on configuring other authentication methods, and [logging In](#logging-in) keep reading!
+For more information and details on configuring other authentication methods, and [Logging In](#logging-in) keep reading!

 > If your Dev Portal does not render after following these steps, check out the [FAQ](/docs/enterprise/{{ page.kong_version }}/developer-portal/FAQ).